 Who We Are

-The mission of the Hancock County Indiana Master Gardeners Association is to educate home gardeners of Hancock County and surrounding area about the growing and care of plants using environmentally friendly, researched based information from Purdue University and to encourage more people to discover fulfillment in gardening.
-Purdue University is an equal Opportunity/equal access/affirmative action institution,
+The mission of the Hancock County Indiana Extension Master Gardeners is to educate home gardeners of Hancock County and the surrounding area about the growing and care of plants and gardens.
+We use environmentally friendly, researched based information from Purdue University and other respected sources, and encourage more people to discover fulfillment in gardening.
+Purdue University is an equal opportunity/equal access/affirmative action institution.

-Master Gardeners must complete a 12 week, 36 hour Purdue University course in the art, science and technology of growing plants.
-Our local Purdue Extension Educator facilitating the course is Roy Ballard.
-Roy is located at the Purdue Extension Office on Apple Street in Greenfield, Indiana.
+Extension Master Gardeners must complete a 12 week, 40 hour Purdue University course in the art, science and technology of growing plants.
+Our local Purdue Extension Educator facilitating the course is Lais McCartney.
+Lais is located at the Purdue Extension Office on Apple Street in Greenfield, Indiana.
 In addition to the course studies each Extension Master Gardener must complete the required annual continuing education and volunteer hours to remain certified.
-You can find information about the state Purdue Master Gardener program here.
+You can find information about the state Purdue Extension Master Gardener program here.